DanielMFernandes/CCNA_Course_Notes/Course_Notes/SSH.md

 RSA KEYS

-- To ENABLE and use SSH, you must first generate an RSA PUBLIC and PRIVATE KEY PAIR
+- To enable and use SSH, you must first generate an RSA PUBLIC and PRIVATE KEY PAIR
-- The KEYS are used for DATA ENCRYPTION / DECRYPTION, AUTHENTICATION, etc.
+- The keys are used for data encryption/decryption, authentication, etc.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/73bd5a86-32da-4ec6-b385-fe5425a72808)